ivangfr/graalvm-quarkus-micronaut-springboot/producer-consumer/quarkus-producer-consumer/README.md

     - In a terminal, make sure you are inside `graalvm-quarkus-micronaut-springboot/producer-consumer/quarkus-producer-consumer` folder

-    - Package the application `jar` file
+    - Clean and package the application
       ```
       ./mvnw clean package --projects producer-api
       ```

-    - Run the script below to build the Docker image
+    - Run the command below to build the Docker image
       ```
       cd producer-api && ./docker-build.sh && cd ..
       ```